Science is amazing: This man just received the country's first penis transplant

 Earlier this year, the Cleveland Clinic successfully conducted the United States’ first uterus transplant.
 Just last week, history was made yet again when doctors at Massachusetts General Hospital in Boston succeeded in transplanting a penis from a deceased donor — the first successful penis transplant in the country.

 New York Times reports that 64-year-old Thomas Manning, whose penis was removed due to genital cancer, went under the knife for 15 hours for a transplant operation on May 8th and 9th.
 The surgery was part of a research program that aims to aid cancer patients, accident victims, and combat veterans who have severe pelvic injuries.
-While the estimated surgery cost is $50,000 to $75,000, in this case the hospital paid for the procedure while the doctors donated their time.
+While the estimated surgery cost is $50,000 to $75,000, in this case the hospital paid for the procedure while the doctors donated their time. false

 If all goes well with his penis transplant, Manning should be able to urinate normally within a few weeks and engage in sex within a few weeks to a few months.
 “We’re cautiously optimistic,” Dr. Curtis L. Cetrulo, a reconstructive surgeon and leader of the surgical team, told the Times.
 “It’s uncharted waters for us.”